 Indulging in cannabis is an American pastime.
-It is also a growing trend in the world of alternative and natural medicine.
-Legalization is happening across the states.
+It is also a growing trend in the world of alternative and natural medicine, as seen in the wave of legalization happening across the states.
 Perceptions—once of a negative sort—are shifting towards acceptance, compassion, and understanding.
-And from budding support to the positive portrayal in American culture, cannabis is fast becoming a part of daily life for many in the United States.
+From budding support to a freshly positive portrayal in American culture, cannabis is fast becoming a part of daily life for many in the United States.

-But many do wonder, on a fine warm day with plumes of blue-grey smoke twirling around: is there a historical component to America’s fascination with the beautiful green plant?
-Did any famous colonial icons—from the Founding Fathers to the early Presidents—smoke bud?
+But many do wonder: Is there a historical component to America’s fascination with the beautiful green plant?
+Did any famous colonial icons—from the Founding Fathers to the early presidents—smoke bud?

 The answer is not what you’d expect.

 The folks at Jamestown found many uses for hemp.
 For starters, Jamestown was a waterside colony.
-Sailing was a part of the day to day life.
+Sailing was a part of day-to-day life.
 Fish were of great importance to the settlers as food from the land could get rather scarce during the harsh winters in those early, formative years of English colonization of what would become the United States of America.
 Many ships of that era needed sails, and those sails needed to be sturdy.

 Aside from hemp rope and sails, early colonial folk used hemp for threads for sewing, cloth for clothing and bags, and paper.
 The latter, hemp paper, holds especially high regard in United States history, for it was on hemp paper that the Declaration of Independence was written and signed by the Founding Fathers.
 Without a passion and need for hemp, perhaps the Declaration would’ve been more of a verbal shout toward the general direction of Great Britain.